AddThis includes the following key components:

 The AddThis Tools also incorporate Cookies and Pixels from Oracle partners to enable the synchronization of unique identifiers between Oracle and our third party partners to facilitate online behavioral advertising across the online advertising ecosystem.
 For a list of those third party partners, please visit: http://www.addthis.com/privacy/pixel-partners.
 The ‘Opt-Out’ tool available below will opt you out of data collection by Oracle and cease the syncing of unique identifiers with our third party partners.
 Please see the “What are your choices?” section below for more information.

-f) To analyse, develop, improve, and improve the AddThis Tools, AddThis Toolbar and Oracle products and services.
+f) To analyze, develop, improve, and improve the AddThis Tools, AddThis Toolbar and Oracle products and services.

 We can process AddThis Data for Oracle’s own research and development purposes.
 For example, to enhance data quality, develop new features and functionality and for statistical analyses related to the performance and operation of the Oracle Marketing & Data Cloud.